FDA staff unsure about new use for Amgen's Xgeva

 Amgen said the drug would be targeted at about 50,000 men in the United States at that stage of the disease.

-The reviewers were also concerned that about one in 20 men treated with the drug developed osteonecrosis of the jaw, or death of jawbone tissue, and said it was uncertain whether the rate could be even higher if patients take the drug for a longer period.
+Reviewers were also concerned that about one in 20 men treated with the drug developed osteonecrosis of the jaw, or death of jawbone tissue, and said it was uncertain whether the rate could be even higher if patients take the drug for a longer time.

-That rate is far higher than what has been seen with widely used osteoporosis drugs.
-The FDA will carefully weigh whether such a serious side effect undermines the benefits of Xgeva, even though the agency has a lower bar for toxicity where advanced cancer treatments are concerned.
+An advisory committee will vote Wednesday on whether to recommend approval of the drug for the wider use.
+The FDA will make a final decision later.

+Shares of the company were down 2.6 percent at $67.50 in morning Nasdaq trading.

 ISI Group analyst Mark Schoenebaum said the critical review of Xgeva was expected, since the FDA had previously questioned whether a delay in cancer spreading to the bone was a meaningful benefit to patients.

-"Even if the panel votes in favor of approval, commercial demand could be modest," he added in a note, saying a favorable outcome would likely contribute about an additional $300 million a year to sales.
+"Even if the panel votes in favor of approval, commercial demand could be modest," he added in a note, and said sales could reach about $300 million a year.

-In the fourth quarter, sales of Xgeva rose to $134 million, up from $100 million in the prior quarter.
+In the fourth quarter, sales of Xgeva rose to $134 million from $100 million in the prior quarter.

 Amgen is hoping a broader use will significantly accelerate sales of the drug.
 Xgeva, along with related osteoporosis drug Prolia, are expected to offset declining sales of the anemia drugs that had been the company's backbone.

-The company said it would tell the advisory committee that Xgeva provided a meaningful benefit to prostate cancer patients by preventing the spread of their disease to the bones, which is not uncommon.
+The company said it would tell the advisory committee that Xgeva provided a meaningful benefit to prostate cancer patients by preventing the spread of their disease to the bones, which often happens.

 "Bone metastases ... are irreversible and progressive, and contribute major morbidity to these patients," the company said in a statement.
-Amgen said that if Xgeva gains the wider approval, it would be the first drug to delay the spread of cancer to the bone for men with prostate cancer.
+Amgen said that if Xgeva is approved, it would be the first drug to delay the spread of cancer to the bone for men with prostate cancer.

-Amgen said it was also testing Xgeva in other cancers, including breast and lung cancer and the blood cancer multiple myeloma.
+Amgen said it was also testing Xgeva in other cancers, including breast and lung cancer and multiple myeloma, or cancer of a type of white blood cell.

-(Additional reporting by Bill Berkrot in New York; Editing by John Wallace, Lisa Von Ahn and Steve Orlofsky)
+(Reporting by Anna Yukhananov; Editing by John Wallace and Lisa Von Ahn)